Afghan war — What to expect from the US-Taliban Doha talks | DW | 27.08.2019

 But there are a number of hurdles that all parties to the conflict must overcome before they can hope for a political settlement.

 First of all, the Doha talks are not multilateral — they are strictly between the US and the Taliban.
-US President Donald Trump's administration has been engaged in bilateral negotiations with the group for two years.
-Even if the two parties seal a deal before September 1 — the US' self-imposed deadline — there is no guarantee that it would lead to lasting peace in the war-torn country.
+US President Donald Trump's administration has been engaged in bilateral negotiations with the group since July 2018.
+Even if the two parties seal a deal before September 1 — the US's self-imposed deadline — there is no guarantee that it would lead to lasting peace in the war-torn country.

 Afghan President Ashraf Ghani's government has been quite skeptical of the US engagement with the Taliban, primarily because it leaves Kabul out of the game to a large extent.
 Ghani wants to push ahead with the presidential election scheduled for September, and hopes to win the vote.
 The Taliban, at the moment, demand a different kind of set-up.
 Can Trump's special envoy for Afghanistan, Zalmay Khalilzad, deliver on those conflicting demands?